 - Certain segments of the pediatric population remain vulnerable to SARS-CoV-2 infection, and continued use of high-quality, well-fitting face masks in public settings may be warranted for these children and the individuals around them:

-- Children <5 years old who are currently ineligible for COVID-19 vaccine, recognizing that masks are not recommended for children <2 years of age.
+- Children and adolescents who are not up to date on COVID-19 vaccine, recognizing that masks are not recommended for children <2 years of age.

-- Children who are at higher risk for severe COVID-19 illness.
+- Children and adolescents, including those with special health care needs, who are at higher risk for severe COVID-19 illness.

-- High-quality, well-fitting face masks should be made available to all children and families who remain vulnerable to SARS-CoV-2 infection.
+- High-quality, well-fitting , and comfortable face masks or respirators should be made available to all children and families who remain vulnerable to SARS-CoV-2 infection.

-- Well-fitting face masks may be considered for use in preschool or early education and child care settings for all children 2 years of age and older, including teachers.
+- Well-fitting and comfortable face masks or respirators may be considered for use in early education and child care settings for those caring for children < 6 months of age.

 - Schools that are in communities where community level risk is “low” or “moderate” that opt to discontinue face mask requirements should be supported in reinstituting face mask requirements as community levels and conditions warrant.
 Additionally, SARS-CoV-2 testing and vaccination should continue to be supported and encouraged by all schools.